snapdensing/node_v1_control/doc/COMMANDAPI.md

   Configures device connected as `/dev/ttyUSB1` to transmit on channel 24 with maximum transmit power.

 ## Remote Node (XBee + MSP) Configuration
+Remote nodes can only be configured when they are in the idle/debug state (not sensing).

 <a name="remote_aggre"></a>
 ### `remote_aggre(ser, remote, addr)`